It’s extremely common to have mistakes on your credit report — what’s more, these mistakes can drag down your score and end up costing you money.

 With the Credit Remodel package you get everything included in the Credit Polish plan, in addition to 5 more disputes per month, escalated information requests, and disputes for additional items, like bankruptcies and repossessions.

-The Clean Slate is the company’s most comprehensive credit repair package, featuring everything that’s offered in its two other plans, plus access to disputing judgements.
+The Clean Slate is the company’s most comprehensive credit repair package, featuring everything that’s offered in its two other plans, plus access to disputing judgments.
 The best thing about the Clean Slate package is that there are no restrictions on the number of disputes you’re allowed to file per month, which speeds up the credit repair process.

 Something we liked about Credit Saint is that when you subscribe to any of its credit repair packages, the company assigns a specialized advisory team to monitor your case closely and schedule calls periodically to keep you informed and answer any questions you may have.